How to Prepare a Dog for a Long Car Ride

 • Offer small amounts of water

-• Encourage a short walk to loosen muscles
+• Allow a short walk

 Dog resting on familiar donut bed secured in back seat during car travel.